Categories

 Just because you don’t have to stock a physical inventory yourself doesn’t mean you shouldn’t.

-First off, it’s reckless to sell a product that you’ve never assessed yourself.
-For all you know, your supplier could be sending out t-shirts with fraying hems right from the factory, and you wouldn’t know.
+First off, it’s reckless to sell a product you’ve never assessed yourself.
+For all you know, your supplier could send out t-shirts with fraying hems from the factory, and you wouldn’t know.

 So inspect what you’re selling before you sell it.